betehess/my-pelican/website/content/why-ldpatch.md

 Also, it would be nice to change the evaluation semantics of the Basic Graph Pattern such that the evaluation order of the clauses is **exactly** the one from the query.
 It makes a lot of sense to let the client have some control over the evaluation order in the context of a PATCH.

 <span id="confusing-semantics">SPARQL Update can also be confusing</span> in that **if a graph pattern doesn't match anything, the query still succeeds with no effect on the graph**.
-I have seen many engineers get puzzled by this (perfectly well defined) behaviour, because they were expecting the query to fail -- i.e. this happens everytime a predicate gets typoed.
+I have seen many engineers get puzzled by this (perfectly well defined) behaviour, because they were expecting the query to fail: this would happen every time a predicate gets typoed.
 I am jumping a bit ahead but that is one reason why **LD Patch cannot be compiled down to SPARQL Update while preserving the semantics**.

 Finally, SparqlPatch has no support for `rdf:list`s.
 On one hand, SPARQL is heavily triple-focused and has never played very well with `rdf:list`.
 List matching improved in SPARQL 1.1 with [Property Paths](http://www.w3.org/TR/sparql11-query/#propertypaths) but their support is not native, in that **common operations such as slice manipulation, update, or even a simple append, need to be encoded in the query**.